RubyKobayashi/ISBN_verifier/README.md

 ```
 As a user,
 So I know my ISBN code has the correct number of digits
-I want to be notified with an error if my ISBN code is under or over 10 digits
+I want to be notified with an error if the code is under or over 10 digits
 ```

 * Users can input codes ending with an 'X' and still have their code evaluated